JuliaCI/BenchmarkTools.jl/doc/manual.md

   noise tolerance: 5.0%
 ```

 We've found that, for most benchmarks that we've tested, the time distribution is almost always right-skewed.
-This phenomena can be justified by considering the machine noise that affects the benchmarking process to be inherently positive.
-To put it another way, there aren't really sources of noise that would regularly cause your machine to execute a series of instructions *faster* than the theoretical "ideal" time prescribed by your hardware.
+This phenomena can be justified by considering that the machine noise affecting the benchmarking process is, in some ways, inherently positive.
+In other words, there aren't really sources of noise that would regularly cause your machine to execute a series of instructions *faster* than the theoretical "ideal" time prescribed by your hardware.
 From this characterization of benchmark noise, we can characterize our estimators:

 - The minimum is a robust estimator for the location parameter of the time distribution, and should generally not be considered an outlier
 - The median, as a robust measure of central tendency, should be relatively unaffected by outliers
 - The mean, as a non-robust measure of central tendency, will usually be skewed positively by outliers
 - The maximum should be considered a noise-driven outlier, and can change drastically between benchmark trials.

-# Comparing results: TrialRatios
+### Comparing benchmark results: TrialRatios

 BenchmarkTools supplies a `ratio` function for comparing two values: